- 1 Going Green Business Options

 Options include donating food to charities which has the benefit of alleviating poverty and also can provide tax benefits to a business.

 Eventually all pieces of electronic equipment will become obsolete.
 One of the big environmental problems of the last few years has been how to dispose of older generations of technology.
-Apart from the problems caused by disposing of the toxic materials used in making many electronic components, there is also the fact that valuable, reusable materials can be lost.

 Proper recycling and disposal of old technology is therefore a vital part of any attempt at going green.
 Aside from the fact that they are less energy efficient than newer models, older refrigerators typically contain refrigerants that deplete the ozone layer.
 Other household and commercial appliances may contain any of a number of other chemicals that can harm the environment.
 Safe disposal is the responsibility of any business that is attempting to become more environmentally friendly.